Medicine and Health Sciences

 • Can I enrol in courses that are taught at the same time (‘overlapping courses’)?

 Exchange students can pick courses from several years (3rd Bachelor, 1st Master, 2nd Master).
 However, it is not recommended to choose ‘overlapping courses’.
 These are courses that are taught at the same time in different years.
-The reason is that several professors expect students to be present in their classes and at exam schedules can overlap as well.
+The reason is that several professors expect students to be present in their classes (especially for the 'green courses'), and that exam schedules can overlap as well.
 Please have a close look at the Medicine curriculum for exchange students to see when the courses are scheduled exactly.

 • How many ECTS credits should I at least obtain in Antwerp?